Contents

 How long will your counselling be?

-I offer a flexible “open-ended” counselling service and, sometimes, if we both agree, a set number of sessions.
+I offer a flexible “open-ended” counselling service and, sometimes, if we mutually agree, a set number of sessions.

 Working open-ended doesn’t mean that we are committing to working together for years.
 Instead, it gives us the ability to unpack matters together until we have done enough.

-In other words, our counselling work together will last just one session… at a time.
+In other words, our counselling work together will last for just one session at a time.

-Either you or I may bring up the idea of us beginning to bring our counselling work to a close, and we’ll have conversations like this so that counselling is ended in the best way for you.
+Either you or I may bring up the idea of us beginning to bring our counselling work to a close, and we’ll have conversations like this so that counselling ends in the best way for you.

 Weekly fee (minimum)